-It Does Not Cost a Dollar to Say Thank You
+It Doesn’t Cost a Thing to Say Thank You to Our Local Veterans

 I'm not good at saying "thank you."
 I never have been, I have a hard time admitting someone did something for me that I could not or did not do for myself.
 I, however have no problem thanking veterans.